 Highlights of the 2020/2021 season include performances in, Finland, France, Iceland, Georgia, Germany, Hong-Kong, Hungary, the Netherlands, Switzerland, the United Kingdom.

-As a social media influencer, Luka's Instagram has nearly 70K followers.
+As a social media influencer, Luka's Instagram page has over 72K followers.

 Highlights of 2020/2021 season